 Creative Community Fellows: New England

-Driving transformation through arts and culture can be daunting, difficult, and often lonely.
-Creative Community Fellows brings together cultural trailblazers throughout New England for an eight month fellowship to be part of something bigger, learning life-changing skills and collaborating to see dreams become reality.
+Driving transformation through arts and culture can be challenging, complex, and often lonely.
+Creative Community Fellows: New England brings together cultural innovators from across New England for an eight-month fellowship to be part of something bigger: a connected community of creative leaders learning, sharing, and convening to bring their visions for change to life.

 Creative Community Fellows: